Introduction to Subatomic-Particle Spectrometers: Detailed Discussion of Particle Detectors

-Organic scintillators typically consist of aromatic liquids dissolved in a plastic such as polystyrene, polyvinyltoluene, or polymethylmethacrylate.
-Liquid scintillators, more common in the past, have generally been abandoned in high-energy physics (except in specialized applications) in favor of the plastics, which offer greater ease of use.
-A common configuration is a piece of plastic of few mm to few cm thickness, few to several cm width, and length ranging from several cm to a few meters, glued at one end to a plastic ``light guide" which is in turn glued to or butted against the entrance window of a photomultiplier tube (PMT).
+Organic scintillators typically consist of aromatic compounds, often dissolved in a plastic (such as polystyrene, polyvinyltoluene, or polymethylmethacrylate) or an organic liquid (such as mineral oil or dodecane).
+Liquid scintillators have generally been used for ``large volume" (1--1000 ton) calorimetric detectors, where the cost of the material and light transmission over long distances are of primary concern.
+For smaller detectors, particularly with thin layers, plastic scintillators provide greater ease of use.
+A common configuration is a piece of plastic of few-millimeters' to few-centimeters' thickness, few- to several-centimeters' width, and length ranging from several centimeters to a few meters, glued at one end to a plastic ``light guide" which is in turn glued to, or butted against, the entrance window of a photomultiplier tube (PMT).

-A minimum-ionizing charged particle traversing the plastic deposits ionization energy at a rate of about 2 MeV/(g/cm$^2$).
+A minimum-ionizing charged particle traversing plastic deposits ionization energy at a rate of about 2\,MeV/(g/cm$^2$).
 As the ionized plastic molecules de-excite, they emit ultraviolet photons, most of which are quickly reabsorbed by the plastic.
-To provide a detectable light signal, the plastic is doped with a low concentration of dissolved aromatic ``wavelength shifters" (fluors) such as $p$-terphenyl, 3-hydroxyflavone, and tetraphenylbutadiene.
+To provide a detectable light signal, the plastic is doped with a low concentration of dissolved aromatic {\em wavelength shifters} (fluors) such as $p$-terphenyl, 3-hydroxyflavone, or tetraphenylbutadiene.
 These absorb in the ultraviolet and re-emit at visible wavelengths, where the plastic is transparent.
 (Since there is inevitably some overlap between the wavelength-shifter absorption and emission bands, too large a concentration of wavelength shifter would result in excessive attenuation of the light signal as it travels towards the photodetector.)